 Nevertheless, there are periods when Jesus cannot come which are indeed knowable.
 For example, as long as the end times and Revelation roadmap have not begun, it continually rules out the next several years for Jesus to appear.
 Jesus' return is impossible in that timeframe.
 This is because the missing prerequisite events take substantial time to play out.
 Several years, in fact.
 This describes exactly the situation we have been in ever since the New Testament was written, in a holding pattern waiting for the first end time event.
 Unmistakably, the end is "not yet."
 (Note that other, non-final-seven-years prophecies have been fulfilled like the resurgence of Israel in 1948 per Isaiah 11:10-12.)

 If the body of Christ had understood Jesus' words on the preconditions of his coming, they would not be pronouncing or expecting the rapture or imminent return of Jesus every year.
-Because few believers have understood these overlooked prerequisites, each generation has naturally maintained hope that perhaps they were already in the end times and that Jesus could come back at anytime soon.
+Because few believers have understood these overlooked prerequisites, each generation has naturally maintained hope that perhaps they were already in the end times and that Jesus could come back at any moment.

 Then what typically happens is that we justify this belief through other misread prophecies.
 For example, some might see a world figure who seems to fit the Antichrist (like Emperor Nero) or a technological development that seems to fulfill the mark of the beast (like bar codes or biochips) and conclude that it is a sign that the time must be near or in their lifetime.
 That kind of reasoning has been used innumerable times and ways but always resulted in disappointment.